prashanrai37/Python---Neural-Networks/README.md

 # Python-Neural-Networks

 ## Overview
 The two tasks focused on creating multiple neutral networks and using different architectures and methods.
-The networks were trained using back propagation and/or front propagation and were parameterizable.
+The networks were trained using backpropagation and/or front propagation and were parameterizable.

 ### Task 1
 Network 1\